dadi-cn/poppy-framework/README.md

-poppy:migrate:reset     Rollback all database migrations for a specific or all modules poppy:migrate:rollback  Rollback the last database migrations for a specific or all modules poppy:migration {slug}  Create a new module migration file
+poppy:migrate:reset     Rollback all database migrations for a specific or all modules poppy:migrate:rollback  Rollback the last database migrations for a specific or all modules poppy:migration {slug}  Create a new module migration file poppy:migration {slug} CreateDemoTable
+                        Create a table for module migration
 ```

 ### Check Event Named